neuraledgeai/asti/README.md

 ## What is Asti?

 Asti is an intelligent AI assistant designed to revolutionize personalized learning.
-It transforms static study materials into dynamic, engaging, and personalized learning experiences, guiding students towards mastery.nnn
+It transforms static study materials into dynamic, engaging, and personalized learning experiences, guiding students towards mastery.

 ## Features ✨